 New threats are continually being created by cybercriminals.
 Be mindful when downloading any of the latest security updates and patches, and do your best to stay current on the latest cybersecurity news and best practices.

 - Delete any unused accounts.

 Many sites require users to create an account, often with information like their first name, last name, and date of birth.
-Ultimately, even the accounts we enter minimal information for that remain unused can be a rich source for cyberattackers.
+Ultimately, even accounts that remain unused or for which we entered minimal information can be a rich source for cyberattackers.
 If you don’t plan on revisiting a site, delete the account you created—don’t just leave your information behind.

 - Identify a trustworthy security suite to protect your devices.

 Do your research before buying a security suite.
 You want to make sure that you’re investing in comprehensive software that will protect all your family members and their connected devices.

 Advance Your Knowledge of Cyber Operations, Information Technology, and Cyberthreats When You Earn Your Master’s in Cybersecurity at Walden

 Staying safe and secure online is a priority.
 And according to the Bureau of Labor Statistics, jobs for information security analysts are expected to grow by 32% by 2028—much faster than average.1 To help meet the demand for skilled talent and cybersecurity leaders, Walden University has joined the movement to prepare the IT professionals of tomorrow by offering degree programs at the bachelor’s, master’s, and doctoral level in cyber and information security, including an MS in Cybersecurity.
 In this program, you can learn to outsmart cyberattackers and protect organizations and individuals from today’s most dangerous cyberthreats.

 Walden Offers 80+ Online Programs to Move Your Life Forward, find your program now.